microsoft/nni/src/sdk/pynni/nni/README.md

 Batch allows users to simply provide several configurations (i.e., choices of hyper-parameters) for their trial code.
 After finishing all the configurations, the experiment is done.

+**Gridsearch**

+Gridsearch performs an exhaustive searching through a manually specified subset of the hyperparameter space defined in the searchspace file

  ## 2. How to use the tuner algorithm in NNI?